One of the most common questions about the new Purple hybrid mattresses is:

 “Firmer materials will tend to compress less and last longer than softer versions of the same material so if you are choosing between two mattresses that are both a suitable choice in terms of comfort, firmness, and PPP and one of them is slightly firmer than the other and there are no other significant differences between them that would affect durability then I would choose the one that is slightly firmer.”

 Note that PPP = Posture and alignment, Pressure relief, and Personal preferences

 Want a Soft Mattress?

 You want soft?
-Get a Puffy or other memory foam bed like Idle.
-Idle Sleep gel memory foam mattress is the softest bed in a box type mattress we’ve reviewed.
-They have the regular (12″ deep and medium feel) or the plush (14″ deep) which is soft.
-This is more what I call a marshmallow bed but it’s lightweight or cheaply made.
+Get a Puffy They have the regular (12″ deep and medium feel) or the plush (14″ deep), which is soft.
+This is more what I call a marshmallow bed, but it’s lightweight or cheaply made.

 How do you know if your mattress is too firm?

-If your mattress is too firm, it will push on your pressure points like your shoulders, hips and butt.
-This will take you out of alignment and you’ll start to feel aches and pains.
+If your mattress is too firm, it will push on pressure points like your shoulders, hips, and butt.
+This will take you out of alignment, and you’ll start to feel aches and pains.

 If you feel pain as soon as you lay on your bed, it’s probably not your mattress.
-The telltale signal that it’s your mattress not you is you feel worse after spending hours in bed.
-When a mattress is too soft and you sink into it too much causing the heavier parts of you to sink in further than the rest of you.
+The telltale signal that it’s your mattress.
+It’s not you.
+You feel worse after spending hours in bed.
+When a mattress is too soft, you sink into it too much, causing the heavier parts of you to sink in further than the rest of you.
 So your spine isn’t in neutral. causing back pain.